DataIntellectTech/TorQ/docs/Overview.md

 Operating System and kdb+ Version
 ----------------------------------

-AquaQ TorQ has been built and tested on the linux and OSX operating systems though as far as we are aware there is nothing that would make this incompatible with Solaris or Windows.
+Data Intellect TorQ has been built and tested on the linux and OSX operating systems though as far as we are aware there is nothing that would make this incompatible with Solaris or Windows.
 It has also been tested with kdb+ 3.1 and 2.8.
 Please report any incompatibilities with other kdb+